 - Rod and reel

 - Bandit gear

-Vessels with this permit may also fish recreationally for any Atlantic highly migratory species in registered tournaments.
+Vessels with this permit may also fish recreationally for any Atlantic highly migratory species, or HMS, in registered tournaments.
 See the Atlantic Highly Migratory Species Angling permit description for a list of authorized gears for billfishes, swordfish, and sharks.